top of page

 Laura Frear

-Integrative Counsellor Practitioner
+Integrative Counsellor MBACP

 Laura has a background in care, community, and personal support.
 She is interested in the diversity of life experiences, neuro-diversity, and supporting individuals to develop confidence and skills to manage their wellbeing over time.